ADC-Mahendragarh-C4GT/Backend/README.md

   - `core/`: core domain CRUD and CSV import, email utilities
   - `audit/`: audit logs and reporting API
 - No cron jobs are required currently.
 Signals update infra work progress on `Update` creation.

-## Support
-- Operational owner: <to be assigned>
-- Development contact: <to be assigned>
-- Incident process: <link or description to be added by organisation>